 I’m a total coffeeholic, and insisted we stop somewhere for coffee, as the pub didn’t serve any!
+We stopped at a coffee shop right on the canal.
 It was a great cup of coffee, so if ever you’re in the area, go treat yourself.
 The Bridgewater Canal towpath was rather good, but also very busy, and we found ourselves having to stop for congestion every so often.
 Later, we made an unplanned diversion around the Sale Water Park, to have lunch at Jackson’s Boat.
 The coffee was a bitter disappointment, but the pizza was good.
 More importantly, Caspar has a chance to dry out his bivvy and tarp in the warm sunlight.
 We circled the water park before rejoining the canal.

 Trans Pennine Trail

 By Oldfield Brow, cycling on the towpath became verboten but we were always going to divert along the far better surface on the Trans Pennine Trail.
 It’s a great route, except for the many A-frames along it.
 Our camping spot was meant to be in a field just a short while further on, around half a mile from a pub.
 Previous Ouballie rides taught us that sometimes, if you’re lucky and ask nicely, pubs allow you to camp in their gardens, and we were going to ask the nearby pub.
 First we scouted the potential camping spots, then rode back to the pub.
 Only to find it was closed for renovation!